larsjuhljensen/tagger/README.md

 #### Type-pairs ####

 Often, one wants to record that two terms have occurred together, not just the fact that either has occurred individually.
-For example, we might be interested in viral proteins that interact with human proteins, and we want to generate a score for how often influenza and human proteins are mentioned together.
+For example, we might be interested in viral proteins that interact with human proteins, and would want to generate a score for how often influenza and human proteins are mentioned together.

-To do this, a file that specifies the types of entities that form interesting pairs should be generated.
+To do this, a file that specifies the types of entities that can form interesting pairs should be generated.
 It is specified with the --type-pairs command line option.
 The type-pairs file contains the following two tab separated columns:

 * type1
 * type2

-Then, I would specify a line containing the taxid for human (9606) and the taxid for influenza (11320).
+Then, in the human and influenza protein example, I would specify a line containing the taxid for human (9606) and the taxid for influenza (11320).

 * 9606
 * 11320

-Order in this file doesn't matter.
-LARS, please confirm.
+Order in this file doesn't matter (LARS, please confirm).

 As a further example, if I wanted to pair human proteins with diseases, I would specify